Skip to Content

 Preparation

-To get Salesforce to send emails using sendgrid, you’ll need to have the following in place:
+To get Salesforce to send emails using Sendgrid, you’ll need to have the following in place:

 Log in toSendGrid create credentials for Salesforce (you can use your own credentials, but it’s better to have separate usernames/passwords):

 Enter a username and create a password.
-For the username, we’d recommend something like [email protected].
+For the username, we’d recommend something like salesforce@yourdomain.com.
 Select the MAIL checkbox.
 Click Create Credential.

 You have just created an SMTP login for SendGrid.
 We will be using these credentials to configure SMTPRelay.